HVIP Program Definitions Guide

 Match Funding

-“Match funding” for the purposes of this program, means those funds contributed by the Grantee directly to HVIP for the sole purposes of funding additional vehicles or increasing the vehicle voucher amount.
+Funds contributed by the Grantee directly to HVIP for the sole purpose of funding additional vehicles or increasing the vehicle voucher amount.

-“Non-profit” or “Non-profit agency” for the purposes of this program means an agency or corporation that does not distribute corporate income to shareholders and is exempt from federal income taxes under Section 501 of the Internal Revenue Code (26 U.S.C.A. § 501).
-Non-profits are categorized as private entities in HVIP.
+An agency or corporation that does not distribute corporate income to shareholders and is exempt from federal income taxes under Section 501 of the Internal Revenue Code (26 U.S.C.A. § 501).
+Nonprofits are categorized as private entities in HVIP.

 Plug-In Hybrid Electric Vehicle